First Aid (FA) at Work – Manager Guide

 Amazon has a special deal – if you buy the paperback, you can download the electronic version for free.

 A first aider is someone who has had special training with a certificate in first aid at work, which can be:

 - The first aid at work certificate or

 What’s the impact on your business:

-In order to decide what type of FA arrangements you need, managers and employers should do a first aid needs assessment looking at factors such as:
+To decide what type of FA arrangements, managers should do a first aid needs assessment (see below to download free policy) looking at factors such as

-- Numbers on site (including contractors and visitors) especially during weekends and shift/night work
+- Numbers on site (including contractors and visitors) during weekends and shift/night work

 - Types of people on site (are there inexperienced workers, disabled or those with health problems needing urgent help?)

 - Type of work (look back at old accident records to see if there are common problems with some tasks or for dangerous work)